Afrokk/ZipState.rest/README.md

     ```

     This will activate the virtual environment.

+3. Install the required dependencies:

+    Once you are in the virtual environment, run
+    ```sh
+    pip3 install -r requirements.txt
+    ```
+    This will install all the required dependencies.

-3. Create a blank PostgreSQL database by running the following commands:
+4. Create a blank PostgreSQL database by running the following commands:
     ```sh
     sudo -iu postgres psql
     ```